What does a right of first refusal generally mean?

 Pre-emption is the right of the pre-emptionist to demand a preferential offer to buy the property on the same terms as the seller would sell the property to another interested party.
 To give a practical example – if, for example, two friends owned a house together and one had a contractual right of first refusal, then the other would not be allowed to sell their share “just because”.
 He would first have to offer his share to his friend on the same terms as he would offer it to a third party.

 In earlier times, the right of pre-emption was automatic for co-owners, but this changed after 2020.
-Now, this entitlement to co-owners arises by operation of law if the co-ownership occurred as part of an inheritance and the share of one of the heirs is offered for sale within six months of the heir acquiring it (in addition, the pre-emption right does not apply if the share is offered to close relatives).
-In other cases, the pre-emption right must be secured by contract or it must be a specific situation described in the law.
+Now, this entitlement to co-owners arises by law if the co-ownership has occurred in the context of an inheritance and the share of one of the heirs is offered for sale within six months of the time when he acquired it (more precisely, according to Article 1124(1) of the Civil Code), and provided that it is not transferred to a close person.
+In other cases, the right of pre-emption must be expressly agreed contractually, or it must be an exception expressly provided for by law.

 Preemption or other unusual arrangements?